ino1sr/udacity-neighborhood-map/README.md

 back in Japan.
 It includes a few locations I like.

 Each location shows the closest Wikipedia article it can find.
-If no article is geolocalized within 100m, then no article is shown.
+If no article is geolocalized within 200 meters, then no article is shown.

 The application is visible for vieweing here: